Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Training your first DLC Model /index.md

 {{< figure src="colab.png" >}}

 **Note:** Personally, I wouldn't want to upload the data for the big scientific breackthrough on google drive before publishing.
-But google colab is still a good starting point to learn DeepLabCut before investing in expensive GPU upgrades.
+Google colab is a very good starting point to learn DeepLabCut before investing in expensive GPU upgrades, but this is not a recommendation to use google to save your data.
+Please use it at your own risk.

 For this example, my model run for 36800 iterations before it lost connection to the GPU.
 For a demo this will be perfectly fine, but for a real data analysis it is recommended running 50k to 200k iterations.
 To restart training from the last saved iteration we would find the train subdirectory within the dlc-models directory and look for the latest snapshot.
 Open the pose_cfg.yaml file within the same folder and edit the parameter **init_weights** to add the last snapshot without any filetype ending.
 Then you would re-train the model, again over night.